 The vegan diet has gained a lot of fans in recent years.
 With each passing day, more and more people decide to adopt this way of eating due to the health benefits and ethics towards animal treatment.

-Many people still believe that building muscle is impossible on a vegan diet.
-This is not true, as numerous vegan bodybuilders do just fine without eating animal products.
-We will explain everything there is to know about the vegan bodybuilding diet and how aspiring bodybuilders can successfully incorporate a vegan diet into their routine.
+Many still believe that building muscle is impossible on a vegan diet.
+This isn't true, as numerous vegan bodybuilders do just fine without eating animal products.
+We'll explain everything there is to know about the vegan bodybuilding diet and how aspiring bodybuilders can successfully incorporate a vegan diet into their routine.